BlackTechX011/Hacx-GPT/README.md

 By using Hacx, you agree to adhere to ethical guidelines and legal regulations.
 Any misuse or illegal activity with Hacx is strictly prohibited.

-## Other Version 🚀
+## HacxGPT on HuggingChat 🚀

 We've got thrilling news!
-A new variant of Hacx GPT is now operational on FlowGPT.
+A new variant of Hacx GPT is now operational on HuggingChat.
 This version comes with additional features and improvements that enhance your AI experience.
-Don't miss out—give it a whirl at: flowgpt.com/p/hacx-gpt
+Don't miss out—give it a whirl at: [https://hf.co/chat/assistant/66373dea24d425b77de8df01](https://hf.co/chat/assistant/66373dea24d425b77de8df01)

 ## Installation Guide 🛠️